makgyver/fluke/docs/add_algorithm.md

 - `get_client_class`: this method must return the client class you defined (if any);
 - `get_server_class`: this method must return the server class you defined (if any).

-As pointed out before, only one of the two methods cab be overridden according to the needs of the algorithm you are implementing.
+As pointed out before, only one of the two methods can be overridden according to the needs of the algorithm you are implementing.

 The details of the implementation of the server, the client, and the federated learning algorithm are provided in the following sections: